hartfordsthistory/hartfordsthistory.github.io/people/dhwulzen.md

 ---
 title: D. H. Wulzen
+classes: wide
 ---

-We have local notable D. H. Wulzen Jr (and his grandsons' worthy efforts) to thank for many of the pictures we have of the young Eurka Valley.
-Warren, one of those grandsons, kindly sent me this short biographical sketch.
+_We have local notable D. H. Wulzen Jr (and his grandsons' worthy efforts) to thank for many of the pictures we have of the young Eurka Valley.
+Warren, one of those grandsons, kindly sent me this short biographical sketch._

 _For purposes of this website, the following text is copyright 2022, Warren Wulzen.
 Reproduced with my deep gratitde._